robmarkcole/fire-detection-from-images/pytorch/object-detection/yolov5/README.md

 </p>

 ## Summary
 Increasing batch size results in slower training, and too many epochs may result in overfitting (hard to be certain).
-We really want to use a dedicated tool to optimise these parameters, but in general the upper limit of `mAP@.5` is approx 0.63
+We really want to use a dedicated tool to optimise these parameters, but in general the upper limit of `mAP@.5` is approx 0.63.
+Worth looking at inference results to see if there are any obvious trends - e.g. poor detection on candle flames?